mttwhlly/hyde/louie/_posts/2002-06-28-cultural-division-website.md

 #### Wireframing

 ¶ Due to this site being a subsite of the local government, there are some serious constraints in place.
 I couldn't just "have at it" creatively.
 The site is built on the Sharepoint platform & a header, footer & page wrapper were predefined & outside of my control.
 Everything within the body of the page was HTML-based & could be styled.
 I wireframed the responsive site that was to be launched a year later to give the department I was working with an idea of what we could do.
-Having done that sold them on the case for a living style guide to ensure brand consistency & the abilit to update styles at a sitewide level rather than editing the pages individually.
+Having done that sold them on the case for a living style guide to ensure brand consistency & the ability to update styles at a sitewide level rather than editing the pages individually.

 <div class="column green" markdown="1">
 ![Component Library](http://localhost:4000/louie/assets/images/wire-mobile.png)